Robert Browning: Major works

-In Florence, probably from early in 1853, Browning worked on the poems that eventually comprised his two-volume Men and Women, for which he is now well known, although in 1855, when they were published, they made relatively little impact.
+In Florence, probably from early in 1853, Browning worked on the poems that eventually composed his two-volume Men and Women, for which he is now well known, although in 1855, when they were published, they made relatively little impact.

 In 1861, Elizabeth died in Florence.
-Among those whom he found consoling in that period was the novelist and poet Isa Blagden, with whom he and his wife had a voluminous correspondence.
+Among those whom he found consoling in that period was the novelist and poet Isa Blagden, with whom he and his wife had had a voluminous correspondence.
 The following year Browning returned to London, taking Pen with him, who by then was 12 years old.
 They made their home in 17 Warwick Crescent, Maida Vale.
 It was only when he became part of the London literary scene—albeit while paying frequent visits to Italy (though never again to Florence)—that his reputation started to take off.

-In 1868, after five years work he completed and published the long blank-verse poem The Ring and the Book.
+In 1868, after five years' work, he completed and published the long blank-verse poem The Ring and the Book.
 Based on a convoluted murder-case from 1690s Rome, the poem is composed of 12 books: essentially 10 lengthy dramatic monologues narrated by various characters in the story, showing their individual perspectives on events, bookended by an introduction and conclusion by Browning himself.
 Long even by Browning's standards (over twenty-thousand lines), The Ring and the Book was his most ambitious project and is arguably his greatest work; it has been called a tour de force of dramatic poetry.
 Published in four parts from November 1868 to February 1869, the poem was a success both commercially and critically, and finally brought Browning the renown he had sought for nearly 40 years.
 The Robert Browning Society was formed in 1881 and his work was recognised as belonging within the British literary canon.